On the Road in 1962

 Since we’re at the end of our little US-223 trip, let’s look at a few old motels along the old bypass, which began on the north side of Toledo, where highways US-25 and US-24 entered Ohio from Michigan.
 Our first old motel on the Toledo outskirts is Traveler’s Rest Motel.
 It is very close to the beginning of the bypass, on US-24.
 I acquired the postcard below in 1970, but it dates from 1962 or earlier because the address on the back is pre-zip code.
 (Zip codes began in 1963, so 1962 was the last year without them.)
 The two-tone vehicle in the parking lot also places it in the late 1950s or early 1960s.
 The sender noted a private “garage” for each room, which appears to be a carport between rooms.
 The motel has since been renamed the Raceway Motel, but little else has changed.
 Up to a few years ago, even the tree in the center court was there, but about 50 years bigger!
 It was removed recently.
 Just a couple of properties south is the Sunset Motel, which used to have colonial style cupolas on top and what appears to be white siding.
 It’s now painted a garish yellow and red combination.
 And the Southern Motor Lodge Motel, once within sight of the Sunset Motel, is not gone.

 Besides some motels near the beginning of the bypass, there were a number along the northern leg, Alexis Road.
 The Toledo Motel was near the beginning of the bypass but has been replaced by a shopping center.
 The Crown Motel is still in business, with the name slightly changed to Crown Inn Motel.
 And the Alexis Motel is also still open, though it’s so small I can’t see how they stay in business!
 Turning south onto Reynolds Road, which is US-20 today, we pass the Lighthouse Motel.
 This is still open and repainted a rather nice pink.
 The Bel-Air Motel is also open, though the mid-century modern, concrete screening block wall by the office has been removed.
 And finally, the Holiday Inn is closed.
 However, the buildings are still here, converted to the Genesis Village senior living center.
 Hope you find someplace comfortable to stay tonight.
-Roadtrip-'62 ™ may learn more about Holiday Inns for an upcoming installment of this column!
+For anyone interested, Roadtrip-'62 ™ has a lot more about Holiday Inns on another page!

 All photos by the author and Copyright © 2017 - Milne Enterprises, Inc., except as noted.